freshcom/freshcom/README.md

 **Fast, scalable and extensible eCommerce backend in Elixir.**

+This repo contains the core business logic of the [Freshcom Project](https://github.com/freshcom/freshcom).
+It provides a Elixir API through 10 [top level modules](https://github.com/freshcom/freshcom) for you to build on top of.

-_Note: Freshcom does not include a web layer.
-Please see [Freshcom Web](https://github.com/freshcom/freshcom-api) if you need a web layer._
+This repo does not include a web layer.
+Please see [freshcom_web](https://github.com/freshcom/freshcom_web) if you need a web layer that provides a JSON API or simply build your own if you need something other than JSON API.

-## Status of development
+## Status of Development

 Currently a work in progress.